animatlabs/animatlabs.github.io/_posts/2023-06-23-clean-architecture.md

 ## Conclusion

-Clean Architecture is a valuable approach for building maintainable, scalable, and testable software systems in 2023 and beyond.
+Clean Architecture is a valuable approach for building maintainable, scalable, and testable software systems.
 By understanding the purpose, intended audience, and implementation guidelines of Clean Architecture, freshers and newbies can adopt this architectural approach with confidence.
 Clean Architecture, implemented in .NET Core, offers numerous benefits and fosters codebases that can evolve over time.
 By following the principles of Clean Architecture, developers can create robust and adaptable applications that meet the ever-changing needs of businesses.